sabuuuu/golden-experience/README.md

 - Provide feedback and ratings for your dining experience.

 ## Acknowledgments
-This programme was my final year computer science project.
+This programme was my final year computer science project and first project using React native and expo technologies.